Amelia-Ike/predicting-climatic-trends-with-machine-learning/README.md

-## Predicting Climatic Trends with Machine Learning: A Comparative Study Using the Jena Climate Datase
+## Predicting Climatic Trends with Machine Learning: A Comparative Study Using the Jena Climate Database

 Exploring the potential of machine learning in climate trend analysis.
 Utilizing the Jena Climate dataset, the goal is to predict temperature trends using non-temperature-related parameters.
 To achieve this, we crafted and compared custom implementations of three distinct machine learning models: Random Forest, Naive Bayes algorithm, and LSTM neural networks.